 Don’t get involved unless absolutely necessary.

 Although you might prefer your property to be a happy one, there’s only so much you can and should do when there are personal conflicts brewing.
 Getting involved or jumping to conclusions can leave you in danger of a lawsuit if it turns out you treated one tenant unfairly after all the facts come to light.
-As we’ve discussed before at Innago, maintaining communication with your tenants is a great habit to have, but aware as you might be of bad blood between tenants in one of your properties, don’t get involved unless someone is violating the lease or the tenant conflict is of such a magnitude and nature that it’ll hurt your ability to do business.
+As we’ve discussed before at Innago, maintaining communication with your tenants is a great habit to have.
+But aware as you might be of bad blood between tenants in one of your properties, don’t get involved unless someone is violating the lease or the tenant conflict is of such a magnitude and nature that it w hurt your ability to do business.

 Respond to inquiries and questions from your tenants quickly and fully.

 If a tenant approaches you about an issue with another tenant, you need to take their concerns seriously and make clear you’re willing to handle conflicts that arise.
 If the tenants get the sense that you don’t care about the dispute (or don’t care in general), they’ll take matters in to their own hands.
 The last thing any landlord wants is their tenants doing just that.
 Treat tenant-to-tenant conflicts – even seemingly benign ones – just as seriously as an appliance repair.
 The longer you wait, the worse it’s going to get.
-Be sure to document every correspondence you send and receive in regards to the dispute, and if a tenant approaches you in person about a conflict, discuss the matter but ask them to send a follow-up email detailing everything.
+Be sure to document every correspondence you send and receive about the dispute, and if a tenant approaches you in person about a conflict, discuss the matter but ask them to send a follow-up email detailing everything.
 Moving forward, send your tenants a text or email inquiring if the conflict has been resolved or not.